 I sat in the car, which was resting at a sharp diagonal angle down in the ditch and somehow not tipping over.
 I looked out across at the mountain in front of me.
 What now?
 I looked at my phone.
 No signal.

-I climbed out of the car with some difficulty and walked up the road a bit.
+I climbed out of the car like escaping out a skylight and walked up the road a bit.
 One bar!
 As I dialed, my hands began to violently shake from the cold.
 A cruel wind blew across the valley.
 The tow company finally picked up and started running me through the long list of standard questions I’d already answered on my first call.
 I kept trying to interrupt them to say it was me calling back and that I needed a tow now.
 My body began to convulse in the cold.
 Holy shit.
 I’ve lived most of my adult life in Minnesota and Alaska and I’ve never been this cold before.
 I’m not dressed for this at all.
 I can’t keep standing out here.

 “Yes it’s me from before, I don’t have long and it’s very cold, just please send a tow truck to-”